 Mystical work comes in all shapes and sizes.
 Explain to the group the nature of your mystical practice.
 Some folks speak with spirits and corral them to their will.
 Others leave their bodies to enter the ethereal plane and interface with the world of thoughts, auras, and energies directly.
 Some simply memorise spells and incantations to manipulate arcane forces, or let themselves become conduits for magical energies, ready to be unleashed at a moments notice.[l]

 When you’re doing mystical work you can affect anything that falls within your spheres with your Actions.
 If you have influence over Water you might Tinker the rain into razor sharp sleet, or your influence over Rot might let you Consort with your flesh eating disease to find a mutually beneficial arrangement.[m]

 Describe your character’s appearance and demeanour.

 Are they three feet tall, or eight?
 What colour is their skin?
 Is their hair dark or light?
 Kinky, curly, wavy or straight?
 Are their ears small or large?
 Pointy or round?
 What parts of them are cybernetic, if any?
 Do they have tusks or fangs or horns?
 What colour and shape are their eyes?
 Are they elegant or clumsy?
 Warm or cold?
 Muscular or lithe?
 How do they dress?
 Bright colours and crop tops and headbands and sneakers?
 Combat boots and mirrorshades and armoured jackets?
 A very fine suit?
 Flowy bullshit and bird feathers?
 How gay are they?
 Like, super or not very?

-What does your character look like in the ethereal where our appearance is dominated by our emotions, beliefs and desires?[q]
+What does your character look like in the ethereal where our appearance is dominated by our emotions, beliefs and desires?[n]

-What does your character’s representation in the digital look like, where we are an amalgam of our words, images, links and brands?[r]
+What does your character’s representation in the digital look like, where we are an amalgam of our words, images, links, and brands?[o]